What is bankroll and why control it?

 Recommendation: allocate a fixed amount for a week or month - and do not exceed it under any conditions.

-2. Break the bankroll in session
+2. Break bankroll in session

 If your monthly bankroll is $300, and you plan to play 12 times a month, then:

-3. Set reasonable amounts
+3. Put reasonable amounts

 Examples:

-Time control - part of the bankroll
+Time control is part of bankroll

 Time is also a resource.
 Set duration limits: